BunnySanga/Hand-Gesture-Recognition/README.md

 Update path of your dataset in the real time Implementation

 **4.Run the Model**
-Execute the real time .ipynb file to start real-time hand gesture recognition:
+Execute the real time .ipynb file to start real-time hand gesture recognition at the bottom of the Signals_Project:

 ## Model Architecture